gildas-lormeau/zip.js/docs/variables/ERR_INVALID_UNCOMPRESSED_SIZE.md

 > `const` **ERR\_INVALID\_UNCOMPRESSED\_SIZE**: `string`

 Invalid uncompressed size error, thrown when an entry inflates to more bytes than its stored uncompressed size.

+## Remarks

+An entry encrypted with AES that stores no CRC-32 (AE-2) and inflated through a gzip container, on a host whose inflater lacks `"deflate-raw"`, raises this error when it inflates to fewer bytes as well, since the end of its data is told by the stored size alone.